 - whether or not they are pregnant or breastfeeding

 - the temperature and other environmental factors

-- whether or not a person has a fever or diarrhea or vomiting
+- whether or not a person has a fever, diarrhea, or vomiting

-Some people might find that a squeeze of lime improves the taste of the water, encouraging them to drink more of it.
+Some people may find that a squeeze of lime improves the taste of water, encouraging them to drink more of it.
 By drinking lime water, people can also take advantage of the many health benefits it offers.

-This small citrus fruit with origins in Asia packs a large nutritional punch.
-According to the United States Department of Agriculture (USDA), one lime with a 2-inch diameter contains just 20 calories.
+This small citrus fruit with origins in Asia has many nutritional benefits.
+According to the United States Department of Agriculture, one lime with a 2-inch diameter contains just